subham-spec/Data-Structure-and-Algorithms/ques.md

     442. Find All Duplicates in an Array
     41. First Missing Positive
     713. Subarray Product Less Than K
+    2958.
+Length of Longest Subarray With at Most K Frequency

 ## String - 71/674